 Suffragan diocese

-From HandWiki - Reading time: 1 min
+From HandWiki - Reading time: 5 min

-Short description: A diocese other than the metropolitan archdiocese in an ecclesiastical province
+Short description: Part of an ecclesiastical province

 A suffragan diocese is one of the dioceses other than the metropolitan archdiocese that constitute an ecclesiastical province.
-It exists in some Christian denominations, in particular the Catholic Church, the Coptic Orthodox Church of Alexandria, and the Romanian Orthodox Church.
+It exists in some Christian denominations, in particular the Catholic Church[1], the Episcopal Church[2], Coptic Orthodox Church of Alexandria, and the Romanian Orthodox Church[3].

-In the Catholic Church, although such a diocese is governed by its own bishop or ordinary, who is the suffragan bishop, the metropolitan archbishop has in its regard certain rights and duties of oversight.[specify]
-He has no power of governance within a suffragan diocese, but has some limited rights and duties[specify] to intervene in cases of neglect by the authorities of the diocese itself.[1]
+In the Catholic Church, although such a diocese is governed by its own bishop or ordinary, who is the suffragan bishop, the metropolitan archbishop has in its regard certain rights and duties of oversight.
+He has no power of governance within a suffragan diocese, but has some limited rights and duties{{Specify|date=October 2019} glect by the authorities of the diocese itself.[4]

 See also